TheArcadiaGroup/gosuto-legacy-with-export/README.md

 ## Starting Development

-Start the app in the `dev` environment:
+Start the app in the `dev` environment :

 ```bash
 yarn start